 Trying to be informed about issues has always required making a conscious effort to seek out reputable sources of information and qualified opinions.
 In the days before information—valid or not—became available at our fingertips, discussions about current events, popular culture and politics were usually in person, around the water-cooler at work, or the dinner table at home.
 People who didn’t care to be informed were less likely to engage—or be taken seriously if they did—and were also less likely to vote.

-The solution to protecting oneself from being influenced by bad actors—regardless of whether they’re partisan shills or foreign operatives—is right there in the counsel offered by the leadership of the Church, ostensibly sustained as prophets, seers, and revelators by Mormons around the world: Become informed.
-Engage in the process in a civil manner, and respect differences of opinion—especially among fellow Church members.
+The solution to protecting oneself from being influenced by bad actors—regardless of whether they’re partisan shills or foreign operatives—is right there in the counsel offered by the leadership of the Church, ostensibly sustained as prophets, seers, and revelators by Mormons around the world: Become informed, civilly engage in the process, and respect differences of opinion—especially among fellow Church members.

 Of course, it’s been observed that “…every election year the membership in Utah nod at each other with a wink-wink, nudge-nudge, and preach among themselves an entirely different message than the one their leaders gave them.”
 Apparently leading some to believe that when a politician’s name is followed by “(R),” it must stand for “righteous.”